LegionGjfter/Minecraft-Modpack/README.md

 The modpack should now be downloading and you can start the game, after the download finished, directly from the Modrinth launcher.
 Keybinds should be changed individually, if they're not to your liking.
+Don't update any mods when prompted at startup.
+The newest version of that mod isn't compatable and the game will crash at startup.

 A few problem fixes:
 If the minecraft instance closes after startup look into the "logs" tab when you click on the modpack.
 Often it says smth along the lines of "detailed problem description..." somewhere near the top.
 In there it says which mod caused a problem and a suggestion on how to fix it.
 Like "mod a needs version 1.2.3 of mod b but only version 1.2.2 is installed"